DSharpPlus/DSharpPlus/docs/articles/commands/processors/slash_commands/missing_commands.md

 #### Help!
 They're still not showing up!

-There are many ways a command can violate given constraints (For SlashCommands discords naming constraints or a missing type converter for example).
+There are many ways a command can violate the given constraints (For SlashCommands discords naming constraints or a missing type converter for example).
-In this case the extensions throws an exception, dont register any commands and logs the exception with a descriptiv message
+In this case the extensions throws an exception, dont register any commands and logs the exception with a descriptive message

 If you have text commands enabled, try mentioning your bot with the command name and see if it responds.